baasman/qualipy/README.md

   - null: Can column be null
   - force_null: if null is False, process fails if null values found in column
   - unique: Should uniqueness of column be enforced?
-  - functions: The arbitrary functions we'd like to call on the
+  - functions: The arbitrary functions we'd like to call on the column

 Third, we establish a Project.
 A project in Qualipy's case is a representation of the dataset we want to track.
 It tracks all columns and tables that belong to the data itself, and connects it to a specific configuration.